When you buy a pre-construction condo, it may take a few years before the building is ready and you get to move in.

 The best way to plan is to get educated (if you’ve read this far, you already met that goal!)

 Third, and most importantly, having your purchase and sale agreement reviewed by a lawyer prior to signing is always a good idea and can potentially save you thousands.
-We offer a comprehensive review of purchase agreements with a quick turnaround.
-Simply email us your agreement at email@example.com to get started.
+Deeded offers to connect you with friendly real estate lawyers who offer a comprehensive review of purchase agreements with a quick turnaround.
+Contact our team to get started.

 Important note: This article is not Legal Advice.
 No one should act, or refrain from acting, based solely upon the materials provided on this website, any hypertext links or other general information without first seeking appropriate legal or other professional advice.